• Wed, June 17, 2026

 • Inverter certificate of conformity;

-• Presentation of ART – Technical Responsibility Note of the person responsible for the electrical project and installation;
+• ART (Technical Responsibility Note) from the person responsible for the electrical project and installation;

-• List of consumers participating in the system, among others.
+• List of consumers participating in the system;

 What is the deadline for solar energy approval?